laserpants/trombone/README.md

 During dispatch, the server will look through the list of routes for a possible match, based on the request's uri components and the HTTP method used.

 The `->` arrow symbol specifies the type of route and format to use in the response object.
 See below for an explanation of these symbols.
-This particular arrow denotes a SQL query with a single item in its result.
+This particular arrow denotes a SQL query with a singleton result.

 ### Hello, world!